This superb piece is emblematic of Kyoto ceramics from the Edo period (17th to 19th century).

 Kyō Yaki chawan and their graceful motifs are particularly sought-after by enthusiasts past and present.
 Whether to contemplate them, use them again as part of a tea ceremony, or use them to enjoy any other type of beverage: indeed, kintsugi is the only restoration technique compatible with food use.

-This unique, hand-painted piece is enhanced by kintsugi restoration in 24-carat gold.
+This unique, hand-painted piece is magnified by a 24-carat gold kintsugi restoration.